Programs

 Overview

-Compelling essays will be published in our flagship journal Mondial and the contest winner will win an expenses-paid trip to attend the 2024 Ventotene International Seminar (September 1-6), on the island of Ventotene, Italy!
+Compelling essays will be published in our flagship journal, Mondial, and the contest winner will win an expenses-paid trip to attend the 2025 Ventotene International Seminar (August 31 – September 5) on the island of Ventotene, Italy!

 Learn More by Registering for the Online Workshop

-The 2024 Essay Contest is now closed.
-Stay tuned for 2025 Workshops to learn more about our advocacy initiatives, get inspiration for an essay topic, and guidance on submitting essays.
+To learn more about our advocacy initiatives, get inspiration for an essay topic, and guidance on submitting essays, please join us for an online workshop on June 25 at 12:00 PM EST.

 Eligibility Criteria & Guidelines